rchdlee/MVT_helper/README.md

 ## Installation and Setup

+> These instuctions only need to be completed once.

 Clone the repo into your desired location.

 ```bash
 git clone https://github.com/rchdlee/MVT_helper.git
 ```

-Create Python Environment (only needs to be done once)
+Create Python Environment

 ```bash
 cd [path-to-MVT_HELPER-folder]/backend # Navigate to backend folder